National Tropical Botanical Garden: History

 In the early 1960s a group approached the U.S. Congress to charter a tropical botanical garden on U.S. soil.
-In 1964, Public Law 88-449 was enacted which chartered the Pacific Tropical Botanical Garden (which would later be changed to National Tropical Botanical Garden).
+In 1964, Public Law 88-449 was enacted, which chartered the Pacific Tropical Botanical Garden (which was later renamed the National Tropical Botanical Garden).
 The group is a not-for-profit non-governmental institution holding a congressional charter under Title 36 of the United States Code.
-The mission of the NTBG is to enrich life through discovery, scientific research, conservation, and education by perpetuating the survival of plants, ecosystems, and cultural knowledge of tropical regions.
-This mission would be achieved through: a network of diverse gardens and preserves in Hawai`i and Florida, each with significant biological, cultural, and historical resources; conservation, research, and reference collections (living, library, and herbarium) assembled through discovery and collaboration; research in botany, ethnobotany, horticulture, conservation biology, and restoration ecology through programs and institutes; educational courses, publications, lectures, and visitor programs; and facilities and infrastructure to conduct this work.
+The NTBG's mission is to enrich life through discovery, scientific research, conservation, and education by perpetuating the survival of plants, ecosystems, and cultural knowledge of tropical regions.
+The NTBG pursues its mission through a network of diverse gardens and preserves in Hawai`i and Florida, each with significant biological, cultural, and historical resources; conservation, research, and reference collections (living, library, and herbarium) assembled through discovery and collaboration; research in botany, ethnobotany, horticulture, conservation biology, and restoration ecology through programs and institutes; educational courses, publications, lectures, and visitor programs; and facilities and infrastructure to conduct this work.

-In 2019, they rediscovered a plant species previously deemed to be extinct, that is Hibiscadelphus woodii.
+In 2019, the NTBG rediscovered a plant species previously deemed extinct, Hibiscadelphus woodii.

 NTBG has awarded the David Fairchild Medal for Plant Exploration annually since 1999.